 In fact, it is much difficult for newbie to clone hard drive to SSD Clonezilla, and there may be a worse situation that Clonezilla failed to clone.
 So why not choosing another convenient and powerful freeware?
 Next, we’ll show you how to easily and successfully clone HDD to SSD with the AOMEI Backupper.

 Clone HDD to SSD with Clonezilla alternative - AOMEI Backupper

 Instead clone HDD to SSD via Clonezilla, we prefer to recommend you AOMEI Backupper.
 AOMEI Backupper is a free and powerful software, which can be used within all Windows editions.
 Most importantly, it has an easy-to-use interface allowing you to finish task with few simple steps.

 1. Download, install and launch AOMEI Backupper Standard.

 2. Select “Disk Clone” under “Clone” tab.

 3. Click your hard drive as source disk.

 4. Select your SSD as destination disk.

 5. You can preview the operation here.
 Then, check "SSD Alignment” to guarantee your SSD is of the best performance and click “Start Clone”.

 “Edit Partitions” also has three choices: Copy without resizing partitions, Add unused space to all partitions, and Manually adjust partition size (the last two options are available in AOMEI Backupper Professional).

 “Sector by sector clone” will clone every sector no matter it is used or not, even it’s a blank sector or a logical bad sector.

 6. After the clone progress is 100%, click “Finish”.

-Tips: The Standard edition does not support cloning system drive between MBR and GPT disks.
+- The Standard edition does not support cloning system drive between two GPT disks or MBR and GPT disks.

 As you see, the job to clone hard drive to SSD can be finished within few simple steps via AOMEI Backupper not Clonezilla.
 Apart from disk clone, you can use AOMEI Backupper to do many other things, such as backup Windows 10 to NAS to protect your computer OS.
 Why not try it now?